 As part of coplanar waveguide design, there are two primary quantities that need to be calculated: impedance and effective dielectric constant (this has basically the same meaning as that for microstrip traces).
 The primary mathematical tool used for these calculations is the elliptical integral of the first kind, which arises due to the use of conformal mapping for deriving wave impedance in these structures.
 Let’s look a bit more closely at each type of structure to see how these calculations are performed.

 There is a long set of equations needed here involving elliptical integrals.
-Rather than repeat this list of equations here, interested readers should look at Brian C. Waddel’s Transmission Line Design Handbook, pages 73-74.
+Rather than repeat this list of equations here, interested readers should look at Brian C. Wadell’s Transmission Line Design Handbook.
 This excellent resource provides closed-form design equations for a huge range of RF structures and should be required reading for any RF designer.
 Pages 73-75 provide equations for the standard coplanar trace shown above; in total there are 18 equations involving a host of parameters and elliptical integrals for calculating the impedance, propagation constant, and effective dielectric constant.

 Coplanar Waveguide with Ground

 This structure is something of a transition from a microstrip to a true coplanar waveguide.
 In the limit of substrate height h approximately equal to b, we now have approximately microstrip behavior.
-Otherwise, we can use the above coplanar waveguide equations with reasonable accuracy.
+Otherwise, we can use the coplanar waveguide equations from Wadell with reasonable accuracy.

 Here, the field lines are confined between the central conductor and the nearby ground on the surface layer, although field lines can now terminate at the lower ground.
 The effective dielectric constant is approximately independent of the waveguide’s geometry and is approximately the average of the dielectric constants of air and the substrate.
 For the impedance, we need to use the elliptical integral K(k) shown below.

-In this equation, a is the width of the central trace and b is the distance between the edges of the ground plane.
 There are many calculators online and some open source tools that will handle the above calculation for you.
 See also Wadell’s textbook, beginning on page 79, for more information.